Meet Our Board

 Latia Henderson

 Latia is an Aurora mom, community member and Colorado native.
-She serves as the Partner of Communications and Strategic Initiatives for RootED Denver, a local education funder that invests in autonomous school models and community-led organizations.
-Latia brings nearly 15 years of experience in nonprofit leadership and management and has extensive experience as a community volunteer and community advocate.
+She serves as the Partner of Communications and Strategic Initiatives for RootED Denver, a local education funder that invests in schools and community-led organizations.
+Latia brings over 15 years of experience in nonprofit leadership and management and has extensive experience as a community volunteer and community advocate.
 She also served as a board member of an Aurora Montessori elementary school from 2017-2021.
 In part due to the support of the Daniels Fund, the sisterhood of Delta Sigma Theta and countless educators, Latia is a first-generation, magna cum laude graduate of Arizona State University, where she earned a degree in Nonprofit Leadership and Management with a minor in Business Administration.

 Treasurer